Speculation about Sen. Amy Klobuchar prompts political chess at Minnesota Legislature

 Meanwhile, lawmakers in the DFL-led House clashed yet again over Walz's handling of the coronavirus pandemic, with the number of cases and deaths spiking across the state.
 Minnesota saw another daily record in new coronavirus cases Thursday, with more than 7,200 getting the virus and 39 people dying.

-The monthly special sessions are intended to give legislators a chance to rescind Walz’s ongoing emergency powers, something that requires majorities in both chambers.
-In a departure from the past five sessions, the Senate GOP majority did not take a vote to end Walz’s emergency powers.
-Instead, the action in that chamber was fixed on switching up the Senate president.
+The monthly special sessions are intended to give legislators a chance to rescind Walz's ongoing emergency powers, something that requires majorities in both chambers.
+In a departure from the past five sessions, the Senate GOP majority did not take a vote to end Walz's peacetime emergency.
+Instead, they fixed their sights on switching up the Senate president.

 With Tomassoni installed as Senate president, the job would go to him, vacating a Senate seat held by a Democrat instead of a Republican.

-Republicans want to prevent a repeat of 2017.
-That’s when former Gov. Mark Dayton appointed then-Lt.
-Gov. Tina Smith to Al Franken’s open Senate seat.
-GOP Senate President Michelle Fischbach ascended to the role of lieutenant governor, and a court fight ensued as Fischbach tried to maintain both roles to prevent the GOP from losing their 34-33 majority.
+The gambit was to prevent a repeat of 2017.
+That's when former Gov. Mark Dayton appointed then-Lt.
+Gov. Tina Smith to Al Franken's open U.S. Senate seat.
+GOP Senate President Michelle Fischbach ascended to the role of lieutenant governor, prompting a court fight as Fischbach tried to maintain both roles to prevent the GOP from losing a 34-33 majority.
 She ultimately resigned her Senate seat and a special election was held to fill it.

-Republicans are poised to hold the same precarious majority next year as they did at that time.
+Republicans are poised to hold the same precarious majority next year as they did three years ago.

-A special election for either Tomassoni or Miller’s seats could be competitive.
-Miller, first elected in 2010, won his most recent election for the Southern Minnesota district with 57% of the vote.
+A special election for either Tomassoni or Miller's seats could be competitive.
+Miller, first elected in 2010, won the most recent election in his southern Minnesota district with 57% of the vote.
 President Donald Trump carried the same district by a more narrow 53%-47% margin.
 Tomassoni won his re-election by an almost identical margin, but his northern Minnesota seat broke for Trump in 2020.
 The president carried 52.5% of the vote in that district.

-Despite the maneuvering, Klobuchar has not said definitively whether she would accept an administration job if offered.
-“When the president calls you listen,” she told WCCO radio on Thursday.
-“But I think my position in the Senate couldn’t be more important right now.”
+Despite the maneuvering, Klobuchar has not said whether she would accept an administration job.
+"When the president calls you listen," she told WCCO radio on Thursday.
+"But I think my position in the Senate couldn't be more important right now."

-Walz has not hinted at whether Flanagan would be his Senate pick if Klobuchar were selected.
-“I asked the questions of my in-house council, what is the process what would happen if Sen. Klobuchar is chosen?
+Nor has Walz said whether Flanagan would be his Senate pick if Klobuchar moved into the Biden administration.
+"I asked the questions of my in-house counsel, what is the process what would happen if Sen. Klobuchar is chosen?
 What does that look like?
-What’s the timing?
-And that’s all we pursued on it,” he said Wednesday.
+What's the timing?
+And that's all we pursued on it," he said Wednesday.

 The motion to make Tomassoni Senate president passed on a bipartisan vote of 63-4.
 Laughter echoed through the chamber as Tomassoni voted "aye" for himself.
 After the vote, Tomassoni, wearing an upside-down face shield, walked up to the dais to assume his new role.